robfatland/pythonbytes/projects/idunno/README.md

 print(ocean[51:56,287:292])
 ```

-### Where is this going?
+### Where next?

-We plan to create an ocean ecosystem.
-Add a layer of plankton, an array of trash, an array of whales and an array of robots.
+- Add a layer of plankton

-The whales will swim about looking for plankton; which they eat.
+- Add whales who swim about looking for plankton; which they eat.

-The plankton will soak up sunlight and grow.

-The trash floats around making life difficult for the whales.

-The robots swim around cleaning up trash.

-The ocean connects to itself across all edges.
-As a side question: What would this look like if it was in three dimensions
-rather than two?
+- Give the plankton sunlight so they can grow